sonaliketaki/Portfolio-Tracker/README.md

 ## Installation

-1. Make sure you have Python installed (version 3.7 or higher).
+1. Make sure you have Python installed (version 3.6 or higher; I personally used 3.6.6).
+2. Create a new database named "stock_portfolio" using your preferred PostgreSQL management tool (e.g., pgAdmin, command line).
-2. Clone this repository to your local machine.
+3. Clone this repository to your local machine.
 ```python
 git clone https://github.com/sonaliketaki/Portfolio-Tracker.git
 ```
-3. Navigate to the project directory and create a virtual environment (recommended)
+4. Navigate to the project directory and create a virtual environment (recommended)
   ```python
   python -m venv venv
   ```